slightlyskepticalpotat/submission-downloader/README.md

 $ python3 submission-downloader.py --help
 usage: submission-downloader.py [-h] [--aconly] [--best] [--fast]
                                 [--overwrite]
-                                username session_id
+                                apitoken username

 Downloads online judge submissions from DMOJ.

 positional arguments:
-  username         Your username, can be retrived from your DMOJ profile session_id       Your session ID, can be retrived from your browser's
+  apitoken         Your API token, can be retrived from your DMOJ profile username         Your username, can be retrived from your DMOJ profile
-                   Developer tools

 optional arguments:
-  -h, --help       show this help message and exit --aconly, -a     Only download submissions if they are correct, recommended.
-  --best, -b       Only download the best submission for each problem,
+  -h, --help       show this help message and exit --aconly, -a     Only download submissions if they are correct, recommended --best, -b       Only download the best submission for each problem,
-                   recommended.
+                   recommended
-  --fast, -f       Ignore the DMOJ API ratelimit, not recommended.
-  --overwrite, -o  Overwrite existing downloaded submissions, recommended.
+  --fast, -f       Ignore the DMOJ API ratelimit, not recommended --overwrite, -o  Overwrite existing downloaded submissions, recommended
   ```

 ## Todo